Distance Learning

 Two Mississippi Museums Virtual Field Trips

 Aligned to Mississippi College and Career Readiness Standards for Social Studies, Two Mississippi Museums’ virtual field trips will feature skills and concepts covered in grades 4–12.
 Staff will lead students through museum galleries focusing on one of the topics listed below.
-The thirty minute participatory lessons will highlight and discuss stories, primary documents, and artifacts from the galleries, followed by a question and answer period.
+The sixty-minute participatory lessons will highlight and discuss stories, primary documents, and artifacts from the galleries, followed by a question and answer period.
+Learn more about virtual tour topics and how to reserve a virtual tour on the Two Mississippi Museums website here.

 Topics